 Students coming from foreign countries are usually not native-language speakers.
 This means that they require simpler language than locally born users.
 In particular, it's important to avoid jargon, complex words and sentence structures, and puns and colloquialisms.

-The full report on our user research with college students with actionable website design guidelines is available for download.
+The full report on our user research with young adults with actionable website design guidelines is available for download.
+(Note that this report is now in a revised edition, incorporating additional user research with Millennials conducted after this article was written.)